 Anger is a subject that touches every life at some point.
 We all experience it sooner or later.
-And we all are affected by the anger of others.
+We all are affected by the anger of others.
 The real question is, “How do we deal with anger in our lives?”
 YAHWEH’s Word has much to say about anger in its many forms.
-Here we can find teachings about what to do when we are angry, or how to handle things when someone else is angry.
+There we can find teachings about what to do when we are angry, or how to handle things when someone else is angry.

 If this is an area you struggle with why not look at what YAHWEH's Word has to say on the subject.
 Perhaps you’ll discover a new and more effective way to deal with the anger you encounter – either in yourself or in others.

 There are several different words used to express this concept.
 Not all of them carry the same meaning.
-Anger can range from a mild irritation to a sense of frustration, or all the way to full-blown rage, or wrath – where someone is angry enough to want to kill someone.
+Anger can range from a mild irritation, a sense of frustration, or all the way to full-blown rage, or wrath – where someone is angry enough to want to injure or kill someone.
 And there are several levels in between.

 What this reveals to us is Abraham’s awareness that YAHWEH is also capable of being angry.
 We must consider that anger is not always sinful in light of this, for YAHWEH is not capable of sin.
 This could be very reassuring for us when we become angry.
 But we need to understand that it’s the reason behind the anger – the motivation of the heart – that really determines whether or not our own anger is an act of sin.